Margaret Heffernan: A Bigger Prize

 Her book, A Bigger Prize: Why Competition isn't Everything and How We Do Better, published in the United Kingdom on February 27, 2014, looks at the perils of competition and how this over emphasis on competing is damaging our society in everything from big business all the way down to everyday family life.

-In A Bigger Prize, Heffernan examines the competition culture that is inherent in life.
-Instead of breeding innovation, new ideas and inspiring us to do better, competition regularly produces instead more cases of fraud, cheating, stress and inequality whilst suffocating the creative instinct we desperately need to nurture.
-Burn outs, scandals and poor ethics abound in the race to be the best.

-So, what can we do instead she asks?
-By speaking to scientists, musicians, athletes, entrepreneurs and executives Heffernan has found a plethora of examples of individuals and organizations who have implemented creative, cooperative ways of working together.
-Methods which don't set people against each other, but which establish supportive environments that lead to success and happiness.
-"They are the real winners, sharing a bigger prize."

 Beyond Measure

 In Beyond Measure, Margaret Heffernan looks back over her decades spent overseeing different organizations and comes to a counterintuitive conclusion: it's the small shifts that have the greatest impact.
-Heffernan argues that building the strongest organization can be accelerated by implementing seemingly small changes, such as embracing conflict as a creative catalyst; using every mind on the team; celebrating mistakes; speaking up and listening more; and encouraging time off from work.
-Published by Simon & Schuster, this book was commissioned by TED.

-More Than A Dream

-This pamphlet is the text of Heffernan’s public Coleridge lecture, delivered in Bristol in 2016.
-It examines the writings of Mary Wollstonecraft, Charlotte Perkins Gilman and Shulamith Firestone.
-It was self-published in the style of eighteenth century pamphlets.

 Uncharted: How to Navigate the Future

 In this book, Heffernan examined the flaws in forecasting that show the world to be inherently complex and therefore unpredictable.
 How is one to deal with life and business, knowing that there is so much we don’t know, is her theme.
-It uses examples from the Bank of England, 3M, Dell Medical School, Buurtzorg, the Sagrada Família, the Coalition for Epidemic Preparedness Innovations and other institutions to demonstrate that not knowing the future need not be paralyzing.

 Embracing Uncertainty

 This book examines the degree to which artists are so frequently ahead of their times and asks what can be learned from the way that they live and work.
-Using an array of examples from music, painting, sculpture, poetry, novels and theatre, Heffernan traces the creative mindset and argues that all people are born creative and therefore have a capacity to deal with uncertainty in bold and unique ways.